muneer78/muneer78.github.io/_posts/2022-11-23-great-lines-the-mahomes-and-kelce-edition.md

 ---
-tags: great-lines
+date: 2022-11-23
-title: "Great Lines: The Mahomes And Kelce Edition"
+title: The Mahomes And Kelce Edition
+tags: newsletter
 ---

 It's now the second time I've sent a Thanksgiving newsletter.
 This officially makes this newsletter the longest creative endeavor I've ever engaged in.